ducky4life/ns-detag/README.md

 ## Setting/Changing keybinds and RO name

-You can change the keybinds by replacing the constant value with another key of your choice in the script, and replace `detag` with your RO name :D
+You can change the keybinds by replacing the constant value with another key of your choice in the script, and replace `detag` with your RO name/`password123` with your password for puppets :D

 for a list of key names, go [here](https://www.toptal.com/developers/keycode) and copy the `event.code` info!

 ```
 const ROname = "detag"
+const password = "password123"
 const restoregovkey = "KeyL"
 const eyebeastkey = "KeyO"
 const toggletemplatekey = "KeyK"
 const togglefastkey = "KeyI"
 const appointselfROkey = "KeyJ"
+const puppetloginkey = "KeyY"
 ```

 ## Having problems?